Envek/rubyconfau-threads-callbacks/slides.md

 </style>

 <!--
+That's it!
 Please check out Evil Martians blog, we have a lot of interesting articles about Ruby, Rails, frontend, design and other things.

 Also, I have Martian stickers, so find me after the talk and grab one.
 And also let's have chat about anything: be it Ruby or Japan or motorcycles…